Last updated on 2026-04-08

 Program overview

-The Architectural and Structural CADD and Graphics Technician (Structural Option) program at BCIT is designed to provide students with essential training in architecture, building construction, and industrial applications.
-This program focuses on the use of Computer-Aided Drafting and Design (CADD) to equip students with the skills necessary for various drafting applications.
-Students will learn to apply drafting and computer applications alongside design skills to create detailed information on structural building components and prepare working drawings.
-The program is delivered in person and begins every September, ensuring that students receive hands-on experience in a collaborative learning environment.
+The Architectural and Structural CADD and Graphics Technician (Structural Option) program at BCIT provides specialized training in architecture, building construction, and industrial applications.
+This program focuses on the use of Computer-Aided Drafting and Design (CADD) to equip students with the necessary skills to create detailed working drawings and understand structural building components.
+Students will learn to apply drafting techniques and computer applications effectively, ensuring they are well-prepared for careers in the architectural and construction industries.

 Featured Experiences

-• Hands-on training in CADD applications, providing students with practical skills in drafting.
+- Hands-on training in CADD applications, allowing students to gain practical skills in drafting.

-• In-depth projects that simulate real-world scenarios in architectural and structural design.
+- Project-based learning that simulates real-world scenarios in architectural and structural design.

 Career Options

-Graduates of the Architectural and Structural CADD and Graphics Technician (Structural Option) program can pursue a variety of career paths in Canada, including:
+Graduates of the Architectural and Structural CADD and Graphics Technician program can pursue various career paths in Canada, including:

-• Building Inspector: Evaluates construction sites and completed buildings to ensure compliance with building codes and safety regulations.
+- Building Inspector: Evaluates construction projects for compliance with building codes and regulations, ensuring safety and quality standards are met.

 DISCLAIMER: The information above is subject to change.
 For the latest updates, please contact LOA Portal's advisors.